Health and Wellness

 The Dean’s Office at The King’s Academy is led by Stephanie Huber and Stewart Joslyn, who are passionate about supporting students through the challenges and growth of junior high and high school—all with Christ at the center.

 Stephanie Huber has served in Christian education since 2006 and joined TKA in 2018.
 A San Jose native, she holds a degree in Communication Disorders from San Jose State and a Master’s in Educational Leadership from Concordia University.
-She and her husband have three children and have been married for 25 years.
+She and her husband have three children.
 Stephanie is passionate about guiding students and families through adolescence with faith and compassion.

 Stewart Joslyn has been at TKA since 2011, originally as a teacher and coach.
 He holds a Social Science degree from Azusa Pacific and earned his Master’s in Educational Leadership from Concordia University Irvine in 2024.
 Stewart and his wife, both former TKA teachers, have two young children.
-Now in his 15th year at the school, he considers it a privilege to walk alongside students during these transformative years.
+He considers it a privilege to walk alongside students during these transformative years.

 Whole-Student Wellness in a Christ-Centered Community